Fustra/bbfcapi/README.md

 * HTTP 404 Not Found is returned when there is no film found.
 * Browse documentation @ <http://127.0.0.1:8000/redoc>.
 * Or, browse documentation @ <http://127.0.0.1:8000/docs>.
+* Samples on hosting this web application are available in the repository's [/docs](/docs) folder.

 ## High-Level Python Library